lpoulain/Crypto_Workshops/README.md

 # Crypto Workshops - How to get around encryption

-This series of labs show how to GET AROUND (not break, get around) popular encryption algorithms used every day when they are not properly implemented.
-The goal is to show how just using encryption is not enough, and to dispel some misconceptions.
-If strong cryptography is often a requirement for security, it is NOT enough.
+The goal of these workshops is to show how strong, popular encryption algorithms can be thwarted (not broken, thwarted) when not properly implemented.
+If strong encryption is often necessary for a secure system, it is *never* enough.
+The labs will get a crack at:

+- AES in CBC mode, a popular encryption scheme often used in HTTPS connections
+- Public key encryption
+- Badly implemented integrity mechanism
+- SQLCipher, an encryption library used on top of SQLite

 THESE WORKSHOPS DO NOT REQUIRE MUCH KNOWLEDGE OF CRYPTOGRAPHY.
-You need to know what is symmetric encryption, asymmetric encryption, XOR'ing and a MAC.
+You only need to know what is [symmetric encryption](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) (i.e. private key encryption), [asymmetric encryption](https://en.wikipedia.org/wiki/Public-key_cryptography) (i.e. public key encryption), [XOR'ing](https://en.wikipedia.org/wiki/Exclusive_or) and a [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) (Message Authentication Code)

 ### Misconception #1: data encrypted using a strong encryption algorithm is secure